Backflow Preventers vs Check Valves: What Is The Difference?

 Still not sure if you need a check valve or backflow preventer?
 Since these valves are so similar we put together a series of 5 questions to ask yourself before making a final decision.

 • Level of protection – The first thing to decide is the level of backflow protection you need.
-Drinking lines for potable water need a higher level of protection than your basement sump pump check valve.
-Some homeowners insurance policies will require either a check valve or backflow preventer in order to cover water damage – be sure to check with your agent and policy!
+Drinking lines for potable water need more protection than your basement sump pump check valve.
+Some homeowners insurance policies will require either a check valve or backflow preventer to cover water damage – be sure to check with your agent and policy!

-• Total cost – The second thing to consider when choosing between a check valve and backflow preventer is your budget.
-A good check valve costs less than $100 and should last for at least 5 years without failing.
-Backflow preventers, on the other hand, cost at least a few hundred dollars which means it is more investment for households on a budget.
+• Total cost – The second thing to consider when choosing between a check valve and a backflow preventer is your budget.
+A suitable check valve costs less than $100 and should last for at least 5 years without failing.
+Backflow preventers, on the other hand, cost at least a few hundred dollars, which means it is more investment for households on a budget.

 Frequently Asked Questions